grafana/iot-sitewise-datasource/README.md

-# AWS IoT Sitewise Datasource
+# AWS IoT Sitewise Datasource Development Guide

-WORK IN PROGRESS
+Please add any feedback to the [issues](https://github.com/grafana/iot-sitewise-datasource/issues) folder, and we will follow up shortly.

 ## Developer Guide